fpopic/hmo/lib/gtest-1.8.0/docs/V1_7_FAQ.md

 (Answered by Trevor Robinson)

-Load the supplied Visual Studio solution file, either `msvc\gtest-md.sln` or `msvc\gtest.sln`.
-Go through the migration wizard to migrate the solution and project files to Visual Studio 2008.
+Load the supplied Visual Studio Solution file, either `msvc\gtest-md.sln` or `msvc\gtest.sln`.
+Go through the migration wizard to migrate the Solution and project files to Visual Studio 2008.
 Select `Configuration Manager...` from the `Build` menu.
-Select `<New...>` from the `Active solution platform` dropdown.
+Select `<New...>` from the `Active Solution platform` dropdown.
 Select `x64` from the new platform dropdown, leave `Copy settings from` set to `Win32` and `Create new project platforms` checked, then click `OK`.
 You now have `Win32` and `x64` platform configurations, selectable from the